gwangjin2/gwangcoin-core/doc/build-osx.md

 ------------------------

 A litecoind binary is not included in the Litecoin-Qt.app bundle.
-You can ignore this section if you are building `suwoncoind` for your own use.
+You can ignore this section if you are building `gwangcoind` for your own use.

-If you are building `suwoncoind` for others, your build machine should be set up as follows for maximum compatibility:
+If you are building `gwangcoind` for others, your build machine should be set up as follows for maximum compatibility:

 All dependencies should be compiled with these flags: